laipn/company-questions/README.md

 - No
   - If not, what do you do instead to make sure programs execute on time?
 - Yes
-  - The subtetly is if leadership has a good understanding why they've chosen the practices they have or if teams have the agency to choose which ones to use.
+  - The subtlety is if leadership has a good understanding why they've chosen the practices they have or if teams have the agency to choose which ones to use.
   - e.g. why do planning poker if you aren't shipping a product by a deadline?

 ## Management Practices